CodheadClub/AwesomeResources/Virtualisation.md

 ## Andrew Hancock, Cyrus Computer Consultants Ltd <a name="andrewhancock"></a>
 Andrew Hancock is VMware & Virtualisation Consultant in Apps, Servers & Storage at [Cyrus Computer Consultants Ltd.](https://www.cyrus-consultants.co.uk/) He also has a long list of VMware and Virtualisations articles, a passionate VMware Technical Architect, and VMware vExpert *************** (2011-Present) and VMware vExpert PRO.
 He has won over 46 [Experts Exchange Awards](https://www.experts-exchange.com/members/hanccocka.html) and is Overall Leader at [Experts Exchange](https://www.experts-exchange.com/) Experts Exchange - The Original Tech Community™ - Formed in 1996, Experts Exchange (EE) is one of the oldest online communities in the world.
 For 26 years, tech problem-solvers worldwide have gathered on EE to share knowledge and help each other succeed.

+In 2010, I rekindled my relationship with Experts Exchange, the world’s premier tech community, after originally discovering it in 2003.
+What began as a simple search for help with an Outlook issue evolved into a transformative journey of learning, contribution, and recognition.
+Inspired by a close friend's passion for the platform, I dove headfirst into answering questions, focusing on VMware and virtualization.

+Over the years, I achieved numerous milestones, from earning my first "Genius" t-shirt to topping the VMware leaderboard and becoming the No. 1 point earner on Experts Exchange.
+This article outlines my experiences, achievements, and the pivotal role Experts Exchange played in shaping my career.
+Read on [From Rookie to Elite: My 14-Year Journey at Experts Exchange](https://andysworld.org.uk/2024/09/17/from-rookie-to-elite-my-14-year-journey-at-experts-exchange/) to discover how a desire to contribute led to over a decade of success and personal growth within the tech community.

 His articles are reproduced here for your reading pleasure.
 If you want to discuss anything VMware, then ask him!
 He will only be too happy to oblige.
 NFR VMware software is available via the [VMUG Advantage+Program](https://www.vmug.com/membership/vmug-advantage-membership/).
 If you are a Student in Full Time Education it can be obtained from the [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html).
 Sadly on the 15th August 2024, Boradcom terminated the [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html).
 1. [How to Backup an ESXi installation on an USB Flash Drive or SD card for security or redundancy.](https://www.experts-exchange.com/A_5409.html)
 2. [VMware ESX/ESXi Backup Guide](https://www.experts-exchange.com/A_5414.html)